 If you often wake with a sore feeling in your jaw, it could be more serious than just sleeping funny.
 Experiencing facial pain, migraines, insomnia, vertigo, and popping or clicking in your jaw is not normal.
 Instead of readjusting, trying to sleep with your mouth closed, or sleeping in a different position, you might want to call your Fort Atkinson family dentist!

 Oftentimes, jaw pain is a direct result of TMJ (temporomandibular joint disease).
 Other than facial pain, TMJ can also cause ear pain, neck aches, and intense headaches or migraines.
-In order to treat your TMJ symptoms, you’ll have to visit a TMJ specialist.
-If you live in Fort Atkinson, your local dentists at BKS Dental know the best treatments for TMJ and are ready to help.
+In order to treat your TMJ symptoms, you’ll have to visit a TMJ specialist for the best treatments for TMJ.

 Facial Pain and the Jaw

 You may be wondering, what does my facial pain have to do with my jaw?
 It’s a good question to have!
 The answer is a simple one: most pain and tension in your head is related to the muscles that surround the area.
 When your muscles are misaligned, you can experience more pain.

 Migraines and headaches are actually the most common complaint we hear from our TMJ patients.
 The temporalis muscle connects your jaw to your temporal bone, and it is a known cause of temporal headaches.
 For example, people who grind their teeth often wake with these painful headaches.

 Furthermore, facial and neck pain come from similar aches.
 When your jaw is misaligned, you overwork your muscles.
 By overworking your muscles, they become tense, clenching more often.
 This tension builds up in your face, jaw, and neck until you are sore and uncomfortable.

 At BKS Dental, our dentists are experts on TMJ and they want to help you feel better.
 That’s why we opened Bite Align!